-Educate about the benefits of cannabis for traumatic brain injuries, and other head trauma.
-Touch on the positive neurological and neuroprotective properties of cannabis.
+Learn about the benefits of cannabis for traumatic brain injury, and other head trauma.

-The U.S. government evens owns a patent, 6630507, that confirms their knowledge of cannabinoids having neuroprotective properties.
+The U.S. government owns a patent, 6630507, that confirms their knowledge of cannabinoids having neuroprotective properties.
 It states, “The cannabinoids are found to have particular application as neuroprotectants, for example in limiting neurological damage following ischemic insults, such as stroke and trauma, or in the treatment of neurodegenerative diseases, such as Alzheimer’s disease”.
-Yet, despite this clear statement of knowledge about cannabis having medicinal properties as neuroprotectants being confirmed by our own government, it is still considered illegal at a federal level.